 Nesting can begin in September and extend through to early February, with egg-laying from late September to late January.
 Brown creeper can make up to four nesting attempts in a season but will only raise two broods.
 Laying peaks in early October, with a second peak in late November indicating renesting attempts.
 The female builds a compact deep cup of vegetative material including bark, twigs, moss and leaves.
 It is lined with dried grass, feathers and wool.
 Nests are found in dense patches of foliage in the forest canopy, sometimes in shrubs or low trees 1-10 m above the ground.
 Males closely attend females during nest building and the start of laying.
 The clutch is 2-4 (typically 3) eggs laid at 24 hour intervals.
 The female alone incubates for 17-21 days and broods the young, but both adults feed the chicks which fledge at 18-22 days.
 When renesting occurs the male takes over most feeding with some assistance from non-breeding birds.

 Brown creepers pairs are monogamous and exhibit high mate fidelity, with 64.7% staying together for two seasons and 29.4 % for three seasons; changes in pairs were precipitated by loss of the partner rather than divorce and mate swapping.
 In drought condition there have been reports of cooperative breeding with failed adults contributing food to a nest.
-The young of the year stay as a group once they become independent and often form larger groups up to 60 individuals through the autumn and winter.
+The young of the year stay as a group once they become independent and often form larger groups through the autumn and winter.
 63% of eggs hatch and 36% fledge.
 Predation accounted for 62% of eggs and 66% of nestlings lost, with an overall success rate of 1.6 fledglings/adult/year.
 Brown creepers can breed at one year old.